Nexis is Introduced 1980

 The film, which became a cult classic for many reasons, including its unique sets, lighting, costumes and visual effects, is considered the last great science fiction film in which the special effects were produced entirely through analog, rather than digital or computer graphics methods, using elaborate model-making, multiple exposures, etc.

 Scott's original director's cut of the film was first issued as a DVD in 1999.
-In 2007 the so-called "Final Cut" with a great deal of supplementary material, including three previous versions of the film, and a "definitive" documentary, even longer than the original film, was issued on DVD, HD-DVD and Blue-ray.
-The documentary, and the collection of versions of the film, present a superb opportunity to gain insight into way that Ridley Scott creates a film.
+In 2007 the so-called "Final Cut" with a great deal of supplementary material, including three previous versions of the film, and a "definitive" documentary, even longer than the original film, was issued on DVD and Blu-ray.
+The documentary, and the collection of versions of the film, presented a superb opportunity to gain insight into way that Ridley Scott created a film.

-In cooperation with the Library of Congress, The National Endowment for the Humanities began funding the United States Newspaper Program— "a cooperative national effort among the states and the federal government to locate, catalog, and preserve on microfilm newspapers published in the United States from the eighteenth century to the present."
+In cooperation with the Library of Congress, in 1982 the National Endowment for the Humanities began funding the United States Newspaper Program—"a cooperative national effort among the states and the federal government to locate, catalog, and preserve on microfilm newspapers published in the United States from the eighteenth century to the present."

-The GRiD Compass 1100, introduced by Grid Systems Corporation, was probably the first commercial computer created in a "clamshell" laptop format, and one of the first truly portable machines.
+The GRiD Compass 1100, introduced by Grid Systems Corporation in 1982, was probably the first commercial computer created in a "clamshell" laptop format, and one of the first truly portable machines.

 The 1100 included a magnesium clamshell case with a screen that folded flat over the keyboard, a switching power supply, electro-luminescent display, non-volatile bubble memory, and a built-in modem.